bradleecrockett/CSP-Mideterm-StudyGuide/README.md

         *  `max(list)`, `min(list)`, `sorted(list)`

 ### Need practice
 Look through the CodeHS python quizzes or the following AP Style questions.
-Note that there are  som differences between the AP Language and the Python language some are outlined in the table below.
+Note that there are  some differences between the AP Language and the Python language some are outlined in the table below.
 * [Boolean Expressions](https://codehs.com/quiz/381077/155141/2639/1780?)
 * [Algorithms](https://codehs.com/editor/381003/155141/2639/1780)
 * [Missing Code](https://codehs.com/editor/381014/155141/2639/1780)